karunthewarrior/Stack-d/src/realsense/README.md

 The following parameters are available by the wrapper:
 - **serial_no**: will attach to the device with the given serial number.
 Default, attach to available RealSense device in random.
 - **rosbag_filename**: Will publish topics from rosbag file.
+- enable_t265: if set to true Will wait on start until the T265 device is ready.
 - **initial_reset**: On occasions the device was not closed properly and due to firmware issues needs to reset.
 If set to true, the device will reset prior to usage.
 - **align_depth**: If set to true, will publish additional topics with the all the images aligned to the depth image.</br>
 The topics are of the form: ```/camera/aligned_depth_to_color/image_raw``` etc.